Become a Docker Power User with Microsoft VS Code

 B) It solves my immediate problem

-But VS Code is so much more.
-I discovered the real potential of VS Code with Docker when I ran into a weird bug.
-The research of GitHub issues led me down the VS Code rabbit hole of features which shocked and embarrassed me at the same time that I haven't been using these features all along.
-After asking several colleagues if they use the Docker Extension the way it is intended resulted in ZERO people using it this way.
-On the one hand, I am happy I was not alone but why are so many people not using the full features of the extensions as intended?
+After asking several colleagues if they use the Docker Extension as intended, it resulted in ZERO people using it this way.
+On the one hand, I am happy I was not alone, but why are so many people not using the full features of the extensions as intended?

 VS Code and Docker

-To use the Docker extension, you should install Docker for Desktop on Linux, Mac, or Windows .
+To use the Docker extension, you should install Docker for Desktop on Linux, Mac, or Windows.
 Next, install the Docker VS Code extension.

-• On the left side of VS Code click the Extension icon.
+• On the left side of VS Code, click the Extension icon.

-We can adjust the Docker Extension default settings by navigating to Settings (The gear icon in the lower left corner) - > Extensions - > Docker configuration.
 In this menu, we can set the defaults for the default registry, what interface to use when connecting to containers, defaults for the build and run commands, and Docker Host if you want to connect to a docker daemon other than what is running locally.

 New Docker Projects

-One of the most brilliant features is the creation of new Docker projects.
-VS Code automatically creates Dockerfiles and copies in files from your project directory.
 Depending on the language Dockerfile you select it will even create Multi-stage builds as well.
 It saves a considerable amount of time bootstrapping your new projects with Docker.

 • Open Command Palette Mac (⇧⌘P) or Windows (CTRL + Shift + P)